WISE Tips on keeping busy during COVID-19.

 - Yoga can be used as a great mindfulness exercise along with a way to stay fit.
 There are plenty of free online yoga classes through YouTube no matter your skill level.

 - Finally, for exercise a little more challenging, there are plenty of free boot-camp-style workouts on YouTube.
-In addition, many gyms are allowing free trials of their online courses including Australian brand F45, plus there are several free apps to help keep you moving such as the Nike Training App.
+In addition, there are several free apps to help keep you moving such as Couch to 5k, Nike Running Club and the Nike Training App.

 During this time, it is essential to stay connected with loved ones.
 Continue to communicate with friends and family via technology such as text, messages, phone calls and video calls.
 There are also many free activities you can do together, while apart.